aws/aws-cdk-go/awscdk/awschatbot/README.md

 resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cfn-customresource.html) is added
 to the stack that pre-creates the log group as part of the stack deployment, if it already doesn't exist, and sets the correct log retention period (never expire, by default).

-## Guardrails

-By default slack channel will use `AdministratorAccess` managed policy as guardrail policy.
-The `guardrailPolicies` property can be used to set a different set of managed policies.